FGasper/p5-MongoDB-XS/README.md

 # SYNOPSIS

-    # For demonstration purposes only;
+    # This sample code uses AnyEvent for demonstration only;
     # any event interface will work.
     use AnyEvent;